Scroll down to the blue box to get to Keto Chocolate Chip Cookies

 - Almond flour burns easily.
 Do not over-bake.

-- Use any variety of Lily’s sugar free chocolate chips.
-I use these.
+- Use any variety of sugar free chocolate chips.
+I use Choc Zero.

 Nutrition Value – Carb Count

 This recipe makes 20 cookies, each 2 carbs or 1 net carb.

 More Keto Recipes You May Like from Spinach Tiger